A Bit About Me

 Why Should You Choose Me As Your Therapist?

 Well, you won't know that for sure until you meet me in person.
 You won't know that any counselor is right for you without an initial session to ask questions and gather information.
 Some people feel that counselors are cookie-cutter in nature.
 In reality, we all have unique personalities and approaches.
 We have a variety of backgrounds, expertise, and training.
-So it's not about picking a counselor, it's about picking the right counselor for your needs.
+So it's not about picking a counselor, it's about choosing the right counselor for your needs.

 I encourage you to give me a call or text at 724-814-6691, or email at firstname.lastname@example.org to set up an initial assessment appointment.
 Together we can decide if we are the right fit for each other.